-New indoor and outdoor signage for a coffee shop
+Buying new indoor and outdoor signage for a cafe in Warners Bay

-- Printing and installation of the decals to the outdoor cafe
+- Printing and installation of decals to the cafe exterior

-- Applying new vinyl to the parking signs to include the new logos
+- Applying new vinyl to the way finding parking signs with new logos

-- Manufacturing and printing on three new metal faces A-Frame signs
+- Manufacturing and printing three new metal faces for their outdoor A-Frame signs

-Lots of business owners in Warner’s Bay are always thinking about new ways to grow their business.
-Typically you will try and sell more products or services from your existing retail business.
+Lots of business owners in Warner’s Bay are always thinking about new ways to increase their customer base and sales.
+Typically they will try and sell more products or services from the existing business.
 So if you have a clothing store you want to sell more clothes by introducing new products, having a promotional sale or selling new items to suit seasonal periods.

 In other cases an existing retail business might decide to diversify what they sell, broaden the type of people they attract to their business by offering new products or services.
 The owners of Fox and Willow could have decided to offer personal styling services, custom size dress fitting or other complimentary services to suit the sale of more clothing.

-Although what they decided to do was introduce a new cafe to their location to attract more people to their shop.
-By creating a new reason for people to visit they can create a new profit / revenue stream but also create an increase in foot traffic visiting their shop.
+Although, what they decided to do was build a new cafe at their location to attract more people to their shop.
+By creating a new reason for people to visit they can create a new profit / revenue stream but also add a way to increase in foot traffic visiting their shop.
 Rather than build an extension to their existing retail shop or take space away from the existing floor plan they decided to get approval to use the space behind their shop to build a new cafe.

-If you build any type of retail shop such as a cafe, take away shop, fruit shop etc then one of the biggest priorities has to be branding the space so that it stands out and is clearly visible from the street when people drive by or the footpath if people are walking past.
-So their brief to us was creating signage designs that could promote both businesses and also create a separate outdoor area that was clearly visible as a stand alone business that people could visit.
+If you build any type of retail shop such as a cafe, take away shop, fruit shop etc then one of the biggest priorities has to be branding the space so that it stands out (and is clearly visible) from the street when people drive by or from the footpath if people are walking past.
+So their sign writing brief to us was design new signage ideas that could promote both businesses while at the same time create a separate outdoor area for the cafe that was clearly visible as a stand alone business that people could visit.

-To achieve this we suggested updating the existing building signage, installing decals on the outdoor coffee cart van and branding the moveable outdoor pedestrian barriers they were using to mark out the area.
-This was then complimented with new metal outdoor A-Frame signs that could be placed in different locations as needed to attract passersby.
+To achieve this we suggested updating the existing building signage, install decals and graphics on the outdoor coffee cart van and adding moveable outdoor pedestrian barriers to mark out the area for people to sit with visible signage.
+This was then complimented with new metal outdoor A-Frame signs that could be placed in the car park or foot path as needed to attract passersby.

-By getting new signage and installing it in each of these locations they could immediately attract people walking or driving by.
+By getting new signs designed and installing at each of these locations they could immediately attract people walking or driving by.

-What are the benefits of cafe outdoor signs?
+What are the benefits of buying new signs for a cafe?